 2.2 Ancillary Service Penalty Factors

 The Ancillary Service penalty factors serve two purposes.
 The procured amount of an Ancillary Service can be lower than the difference between the amount of the required AS, as specified in the AS Plan, and the amount of the self-arranged AS.
-The value of the AS penalty factors are chosen to allow the selection of AS offers that result in the least amount of deficitfor each given AS over the Operating Day and to assign a priority to the AS constraints relative to the enforcement of the Power Balance and Network Transmission constraints.
+The value of the AS penalty factors are chosen to allow the selection of AS offers that result in the least amount of deficit considering the maximum AS penalty factors referenced in Appendix 2, Table 2-1 for each given AS over the Operating Day and to assign a priority to the AS constraints relative to the enforcement of the Power Balance and Network Transmission constraints.
 Additionally, the increasing penalty cost structure from Non-Spin AS to Regulation AS prioritizes the DAM AS procurement as first Regulation Services, then Responsive Reserve Service and lastly Non-Spin Service.
 In other words multiple offers from the same resource will be considered in the rank order given.
 Notably however, the AS penalty factors are not used to set the MCPC for each Ancillary Service.
-Instead, the infeasible AS requirement amounts are reduced to the feasible level and the DAM clearing is rerun so that the price of the last AS awarded MW sets the MCPC for the each Ancillary Service.
+Instead, the infeasible AS requirement amounts are reduced to the feasible level and the DAM clearing is rerun so that the price of the last AS awarded MW sets the MCPC for each Ancillary Service.
+The AS penalty factors used in DAM are also used in the Supplemental Ancillary Service Market (SASM) engine.